DRM innovation fund

 1. Madagascar: HETRA E-Payment System

-Facilitated the creation of a telepayment portal connecting the Direction Générale des Impôts and major banks allowing medium to large enterprises to make their tax payments online in an automated and instantaneous way.
-At the time, the DGI in Madagascar’s information system was not connected with that of primary banks and the Central Bank.
 The Hetra ePayment simplified administrative procedures, particularly payment formalities, by providing taxpayers with electronic transaction services.
-This online system which enables taxpayers to make digital tax payments directly, significantly simplifying compliance procedures.
+This online system enables taxpayers to make digital tax payments directly, making compliance easier.
 The project was developed in close cooperation with local banks and the tax authority, aligning with Madagascar’s broader digital transformation and public finance modernisation goals.

 This project was implemented in close partnership with the Direction Générale des Impôts (DGI) of Madagascar.